 This questionnaire covered a lot of ground before we started discussing their ideas for visuals.
 Shayla reflected that it was super helpful to have such an organized way to lay out all of their thoughts and ideas, and really hone in on "who" Menno is.
 Together, over coffee, we went through the questionnaire and I was able to "meet" the Menno brand for the first time.

-The name "Menno" came from the way Sacramentans pronounce "Sacramenno."
+The name "Menno" comes from the way Sacramentans pronounce "Sacramenno."
 They wanted their brand to become a staple in the amazing small-business community in Sacramento.

 Prior to meeting, they also sent me their Pinterest moodboard which allowed me to start creating my own moodboard.
 We went through both of these together and they started to pull out visuals, color palettes, and an overall visual scheme that resonated the most.
 Below is my final moodboard.